ruhollahmozafari/filimo_data_analyser/README.md

-# university-final-project
+# Filimo Data Analyser
-### a djagno+scrapy project to collect over data of over 10,000 movie from the filimo.com website.
+### a djagno+scrapy project to collect over data of over 13,000 movies and tv-shows from the filimo.com website.
 ## Installation
 after cloning, create an virtualenv and activate it by :
 ` pip3 install virtualenv`